cierrateam/laravel-sendgrid-newsletter/README.md

 ```

 ### `SendgridNewsletter::sendSubscriptionLink(string $email, $user_id = null, array $options = null)`
-Start the newsletter subscription, creates NewsletterSubscription record, dispatches the job to send the email with the confirmation template.<br>
+Start the newsletter subscription, creates NewsletterSubscription record, dispatches the job to send the email with the confirmation template.
+Upserts the contact based on the <br>
 #### Default options:

 ```